Jose Siri Player Props: Rays vs. Blue Jays

-On Wednesday, Jose Siri (.629 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 6:40 PM ET.
+Jose Siri -- hitting .314 in his past 10 games -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Alek Manoah on the mound, on May 25 at 1:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Blue Jays.
+He racked up two hits (going 2-for-3 with a home run and two RBI) in his last game against the Blue Jays.

 Jose Siri Game Info & Props vs. the Blue Jays